NIcolasp14/GML/Lec2/Notes_Lec2.md

 ▪ SVM
 ▪ Neural network, etc.
 * Apply the model:
 ▪ Given a new node/link/graph, obtain its features and make a prediction

+## !
+using effective features over graphs is the key to achieving good model performance